 5. Use badges, seals or other trust items

 Anything, such as a Better Business Bureau emblem, or an award or accolade will instantly build trust with your visitors.
 It shows you are legit and you take care of your clients.
+There are many different elements of trust you can add to your website.

 6. Add testimonials